-4. The main actions to protect and conserve the environment and tourism potential The protection and preservation of the tourist potential and the environment is emerging as a separate activity with specific problems which require the collaboration of experts in various fields.
-This can have a satisfactory efficiency only by ensuring an ongoing and appropriate legal and administrative framework, to impose administrative organization, the existence of economic resources, efficient legislative support and civic education activities5.
+The main actions to protect and conserve the environment and tourism potential The protection and preservation of the tourist potential and the environment is emerging as a separate activity with specific problems which require the collaboration of experts in various fields.
+This can have a satisfactory efficiency only by ensuring an ongoing and appropriate legal and administrative framework, to impose administrative organization, the existence of economic resources, efficient legislative support and civic education activities (Glăvan, V., 1995).